 Sunday, Noon–5 p.m.

 Note: The Haunted House and the museum are closed on Monday, Oct.
 30, but the house reopens on Tuesday, Oct.
 31 (Halloween) for Lights-on Hours.

 - Includes fun, upbeat music with all lights turned up.

 - The same scary objects are in the house so can still be frightening for some children.

 - Friendly-faced greeters without Halloween masks are in each room of the house passing out treats to visitors similar to trick-or-treating.

-- Children can play seek-and-find with pictures of the annual Haunted House mascot as they move through the rooms of the house to help play up the fun of each room.
+- Children can play seek-and-find and look for a pumpkin stuffed animal as they move through the rooms of the Haunted House to help play up the fun of each room.